LemScoot/B2-portfolio-programming-skyline-high-2022-23/index.md

 # This is my README file for Programming in 2022-23 year of High School
 ### For Semester 1, you will need to download Processing from a website called Processing.org
-### For Semester 2, you will need to use a website called Replit.com.
+### For Semester 2, you will need to use a website called Replit.com or Processing (Especially for the Snake Clone)

 # Semester 1 - Made in Java